Expert Care Β· Long-Lasting Leather Β· All Three Tiers Covered

 Microfibre Cloths (Lint-Free)

-The best tool for every step — cleaning, applying conditioner, and buffing.
-Wash regularly and use dedicated cloths for cleaning vs. conditioning.
+Best tool for every step β€” cleaning, applying conditioner, and buffing.
+Use dedicated cloths for cleaning vs. conditioning.

 Storage

-Wide Padded Hanger (40cm+)
+Wide Padded Hanger (40 cm+)

 Storage